cardinal9999/Pekin/tutorial.md

 > Structure: [*# Key] = Key: variable to repeat; #: Arbitrary number

 Loops can be used to shorten the size of templates.
-However, they can also be used to create malware.
+However, they can also be used to create the XML entity lag bomb.
 Pekin restricts the number of text to repeat to 20.

 Like other templating engines, Pekin supports for-loops.